kyung-lee-official/nestjs-control-panel/README.md

 -   [x] Update email by user id, `UPDATE_USER | UPDATE_ME` permission required.
 -   [x] Update roles by user id, `UPDATE_USER` permission required.
 -   [x] Update password by user id, `UPDATE_USER | UPDATE_ME` permission required.
--   [ ] Freeze a user by id, `UPDATE_USER` permission required.
+-   [ ] Freeze or unfreeze a user by id, `UPDATE_USER` permission required.
 -   [x] Delete a user by id, `DELETE_USER` permission required.

 ## roles

 `role` name must be unique (`admin` and `default` are created when the server is seeded), the server should incrementally name the new role if the name already exists.
-`role` permissions must be unique.
+The `default` role should be assigned to all users.

 -   [x] Update `admin` permissions to sync with _permissions.enum.ts_, `admin` role required.
 -   [x] Create a role, `CREATE_ROLE` permission required.